tryfabric/notify-slack-on-release/README.md

 # Notify Slack on Release

 This GitHub Action sends a rich-text notification to your Slack channel when there's a new release in your GitHub repository.

-This uses [mack](https://github.com/instantish/mack) to render the body of the release as Slack blocks.
+We use [mack](https://github.com/instantish/mack) to render the body of the release as Slack blocks.

 <img width="782" alt="Screen Shot 2022-04-06 at 5 02 52 PM" src="https://user-images.githubusercontent.com/1459660/162070477-1cee2181-caec-448a-87b8-fc996c585fdc.png">

 # Usage

-See our walkthrough video: https://www.youtube.com/watch?v=RKfsnp_AN-4&t=12s
+## Instructions

 - [Create a Slack app](https://api.slack.com/apps/new) called "Release Bot"
-- Clock **Incoming Webhooks** and toggle **Activate Incoming Webhooks**
+- Click **Incoming Webhooks** and toggle **Activate Incoming Webhooks**
 - Click **Add New Webhook to Workspace**
 - Pick the channel the app will post to and then click **Authorize**
 - Set your `SLACK_WEBHOOK_URL` to the Webhook URL
 - Create a workflow file
 ```yaml
 name: Notify Slack on Release